mattkimlinger/Zenfolio_Scrape/README.md

 This program will automatically download all content from your zenfolio account, just create a .env file with your credentials and watch the magic happen!

-As always, when entering secret data is this manner be sure to check all code for malicious activity before running! :)
+As always, when entering secret data in this manner be sure to check all code for malicious activity before running! :)

 Created by: Matt Kimlinger <br/>